HydreIO/shimio-graphql/README.md

    - it may contains some `Mutations`
    - it may contains some `Fragments`
    - it may contains some `Subscription`
-2. Operations are resolved in parallel or sequencially when `exported` arguments are required
+2. Operations are resolved in parallel
 3. Execution order inside an operation doesn't change, still parallel for queries and sequencial for mutations
 4. Each Mutation and Query resolvers can expose 3 functions, all optionals
    - `build` which allow native query transforms, can be thinked of as a better dataLoader